gnieboer/GNURadio_Windows_Build_Scripts/README.md

 Windows 10 64-bit (though binaries will run on Win 7)

 The following tools must be installed:
-- MS Visual Studio 2015 (Community or higher)
+- MS Visual Studio 2015
 - Git For Windows
-- CMake 3.3
+- CMake 3.13
 - Doxygen
 - ActiveState Perl
 - Wix toolset for VS 2015

+Please note that Visual Studio 2017 is not yet supported.

 Also, the complete build requires no less than **120 GB** of free disk space.